-When requested by the PCP or the Health Net Public Programs Department, the Health Net Medi-Cal Health Care Services Department is available to provide assistance with coordinating the member's care.
+When requested by the PCP, the Health Net Medi-Cal Medical Management Department is available to provide assistance with coordinating the member's care.

 Early Start Program

 The Early Start program provides family-centered early intervention services to infants and toddlers (from birth to 36 months) who have a developmental delay in one or more of the following areas: cognitive, physical and motor development, including vision and hearing; communication, social or emotional development or adaptive development; and those who have an established risk condition with a known etiology of causing a developmental delay/disability and those at high risk of having a substantial developmental disability due to a combination of biomedical risk factors, the presence of which is diagnosed by qualified clinicians recognized by, or part of, a multidisciplinary team including the parents.
 Health Net identifies children under age 3 who may be eligible to receive services from the California Department of Development Services (DDS) Early Start program and refers them accordingly.